Prismatic World Model: Learning Compositional Dynamics for Planning in Hybrid Systems: Method

-To prevent the experts from collapsing to similar solutions (i.e.,learning redundant features), we introduce an optional orthogonalization layer inspired by MOORE (\citet{hendawy2023multi}).
-After each expert $E_k$ outputs a \emph{penultimate-layer} vector $u_k(s)\in\mathbb R^{d}$, we obtain the expert stack

-we apply the Gram-Schmidt process to this set of vectors for each sample in the batch.
-Ideally $U_s$ lies on the Stiefel manifold:
+To prevent the experts from learning redundant features, we introduce an orthogonalization layer inspired by MOORE \cite{hendawy2023multi}.
+After each expert $E_k$ outputs a penultimate-layer vector $u_k(s) \in \mathbb{R}^d$, we apply the differentiable Gram-Schmidt process to the expert stack $U_s = [u_1(s), \dots, u_K(s)] \in \mathbb{R}^{d \times K}$.
+Ideally, $U_s$ lies on the Stiefel manifold: